flaubert-dev/really-simple-theme/readme.txt

 We offer premium support, read more in (https://profiles.wordpress.org/flauberthenriques/).

 = Do you accept donations? =
 Yes.
-You can help us a lot by sending any amount to this paypal account: flaubinhoo@gmail.com
+You can help us a lot by sending any amount to this PayPal account: flaubinhoo@gmail.com

 = Does Really Simple Theme have an official repository on github? = Yes.
 Open source is here (https://github.com/Dev-Flaubert-Wordpress/really-simple-theme)